Standalone three or four bedroom family homes close to schools.

 - Through designing and building sustainable homes that are lower in energy and water use.
 Find out why homes at Hobsonville Point are kinder on the environment and your wallet here.

 Hobsonville Point has been designed to be an easy place to get to work from.
 The community is served by two motorways, a ferry into the city, and a regular bus service to nearby regional centres and beyond.
 There will also be local employment opportunities associated with the schools, shops and hospitality providers such as cafes and restaurants.
 We anticipate there will eventually be around 2,000 jobs here (not including construction related jobs).

 Running a business from home is made easier with a number of homes designed to include flexible workspaces on the ground floor with direct access to the street.
 All homes and business will have high-speed broadband connections.

 With Albany town centre and Westgate so close, large-scale retail is unnecessary so the shops at Hobsonville Point will retain a local feel.
 The nearby Hobsonville village shopping centre will be renewed and extended in the future.

 Hobsonville Point has a unique character as a result of its landscape, buildings and history.
-Hobsonville Land Company aims to protect and maintain this character by honouring the history of the site and retaining many of the heritage buildings and mature trees that gave the air base its distinctive feel.
+HLC aims to protect and maintain this character by honouring the history of the site and retaining many of the heritage buildings and mature trees that gave the air base its distinctive feel.
 A visual timeline at the ferry wharf will give you a good overview of the site's history from pre-European times until the present day.
 It's worth a visit.
 Read more about the site's history here.